 Arabella Phillimore - Trustee

-Arabella is the UK managing partner of the consultancy AlterMind.
-Prior to this she worked as a journalist at the Financial Times after having set up and run the conflict resolution NGO Inter Mediate with Jonathan Powell for several years.
+Arabella is the Managing Director of the Institute for Strategic Dialogue, an international NGO that tackles the threats posed to democracy and human rights by extremism, hate and disinformation.
+Prior to this she helped set up and run the conflict resolution NGO Inter Mediate for several years.

 Arabella is a founding member of the UK for UNHCR Board of Trustees, and has supported the charity since launch.